Brenock O'Connor

-Brenock Grant O'Connor (born 9 April 2000) is an English actor and singer.
+Brenock Grant O'Connor is an English actor and singer.
 He is best known for his portrayal of Olly in the HBO fantasy TV series Game of Thrones (2014–2016).
-He was part of the main casts of the British series Dickensian (2015–2016), Living the Dream (2016–2019), and, most recently, the Amazon Prime series Alex Rider (2020–present).
+He was part of the main casts of the British series Dickensian (2015–2016), Living the Dream (2016–2019), and, most recently, the Amazon Prime series Alex Rider (2020–2024).
 He is also a musician under the artist name "McGovern."

 Early life

 Growing up, O'Connor attended the Chatsmore Catholic High School (now Saint Oscar Romeo Catholic School) in Goring and studied theatre at The Theatre Workshop Stage School in Brighton.
 He started performing on stage at the age of six in the Hammond Pantomimes at the Pavilion Theatre in Worthing, and won a theatre scholarship while attending.